← All projects

 What it does

 The app covers the basic English phonetic sounds — each letter of the alphabet, in order.
 For every sound, a child hears the actual phonetic pronunciation paired with a simple, familiar word they'd find interesting.
-No animations competing for attention.
-No points.
-Just the sound, the letter, and a word that makes it stick.
+I stripped out animations and points.
+Each screen is one sound, one letter, one word.

 The most useful feedback came from watching, not asking.
 A child hesitating on an interaction told me more than any parent survey.